feathersjs/feathers/website/content/api/services.md

 })
 ```

-See the [REST client](./client/rest) chapter on how to use those custom methods on the client.
+See the [HTTP API](./client/http#custom-methods) section on how to use those custom methods via HTTP.

 ::warning[Important]
 When passing the `methods` option **all methods** you want to expose, including standard service methods, must be listed.
 This allows to completely disable standard service method you might not want to expose.
 The `methods` option only applies to external access (e.g. via HTTP).
 All methods continue to be available internally on the server.